thezerothcat/LaMulanaRandomizer/README.txt

 2.5
 -----------------------------
 Logic cleanup.
+Removed raindrop-based wrong warps from Mausoleum and Gate of Time for entrance randomizer.
+Basic seed zip importer functionality, to be cleaned up in a later release.
 No-validation mode usable via command line (numeric argument indicating how many shuffles to perform).

 2.3
 -----------------------------